 Oahe Electric has implemented a program that will benefit our local community called Operation Round Up.

 The concept of Operation Round Up is rather simple.
-Each month when electric bills are prepared, statements are rounded up to the nearest whole dollar.
+Each month when electric bills of participating members are prepared, statements are rounded up to the nearest whole dollar.
 The difference between the billing and the actual cost of consumed electricity for the month is placed into a fund.

 This money is then disbursed for charitable and educational purposes.
 Your community, your school and your non profit organizations may be eligible to receive these funds!
 That's one of the great things about it; the money stays local!
 Together we can make a difference!